 As per Section 5 of the Arbitration and Conciliation Act, a Court may only have a limited interference, unless it has been stated otherwise by the Act.

-The Constitution Bench, with a 3:2 majority, held that by virtue of Section 33 and 35 of the Indian Stamp Act, instruments that are chargeable with stamp duty and which have not been duly stamped as such shall result in invalidating the arbitration clause in the agreement.
-It shall remain non-existent until it has been duly stamped.
+The Constitution Bench, with a majority in the ratio of 3:2, opined that by virtue of Section 33 and 35 of the Indian Stamp Act, instruments which have not been duly stamped as such and instruments that are chargeable with stamp duty shall result in invalidating the arbitration clause in the agreement.
+It will continue to remain non-existent till the time it is duly stamped.

-• In the matter of SMS Tea Estates, a 2-judge bench of the Supreme Court stated that if a document has not been duly stamped, it cannot be acted upon, and the arbitration clause in such an instrument shall be invalid and cannot be acted upon.
+- In the matter of SMS Tea Estates, a 2-judge bench of the Supreme Court stated that if a document has not been duly stamped, it cannot be acted upon, and the arbitration clause in such an instrument will be deemed invalid.

-• This decision was followed by the Supreme Court in the case of Garware Wall Ropes, where a 2-judge bench held that unless the sub-contract was duly stamped, the arbitration clauses mentioned in it shall be invalid.
+- This decision was also followed by the Apex Court in Garware Wall Ropes case, where a 2-judge bench ordered that unless the sub-contract is duly stamped, the arbitration clauses mentioned in it shall be invalid.

-• However, the 3-judge bench hearing the matter of N.N.
-Global Mercantile doubted all of the above-mentioned judgements.
+- However, the 3-judge bench hearing the matter of N.N.
+Global Mercantile challenged the above-mentioned judgements.

 Most of these judgements were passed while taking the aspects of the Contract Act and its relationship with the Arbitration Act and Stamp Act.
-In addition, it noted that while the Stamp Act may be a financial measure, it cannot be a procedural law.
+Furthermore, it is observed that although the Stamp Act may be a financial measure, it cannot be considered as a procedural law.

 The Constitution Bench further stated that agreements which are invalid as per any substantive law (in this case, the Stamp Act), shall not be considered as a contract.
-It noted that only when an agreement is enforceable will it be deemed to be a ‘contract’.
+Only when an agreement is enforceable, it will be considered as a contract.
 It is only a ‘contract’ which would be the ‘Arbitration Agreement’ as contemplated under Section 11(6A) of the Arbitration Act.

 In addition, the Constitution Bench held that the provisions of Section 11(6A) that demand Courts to limit themselves to the existence of the arbitration agreement would not mean ‘only existence in terms of fact’.
 Documents must be existent in law as well.
 Therefore, if any document that requires it to be stamped is not stamped, it shall not exist in law.

-When questioned whether the Court, during a Section 11 application, had to review if an agreement had been duly stamped or the same could be assigned to the arbitrator, the Constitution Bench held that this was up to the Court to decide.
-However, the Constitution Bench also laid down the following guidelines:
+When asked about whether the Court, during a Section 11 application, had to analyse if an agreement had been duly stamped or to be assigned to the arbitrator, the Constitution Bench ordered that this depends on Court’s discretion.
+Nonetheless, the following guidelines were also laid down by the Constitution Bench:

-• Where no stamp duty seems to be paid, the Court must impound the document and carry out its responsibilities under Section 33 and 35 of the Stamp Act.
+- If the stamp duty is not paid, the Court should make sure to impound the document and should carry out its responsibilities u/s 33 and 35 of the Stamp Act.

-• In instances where the stamp duty is paid but the Respondent claims that it has not been duly paid, i.e., it is insufficiently stamped, it is usually the Court’s responsibility to judge whether the stamp duty has been paid or not.
-However, if the Respondent’s claim of it being insufficiently stamped seems to be based on no concrete foundation to the Court, it may refer the parties to arbitration and allow the arbitrator to use his powers under Section 33 of the Stamp Act, if it is so needed.
+- In cases wherein the stamp duty is duly paid but the Respondent claims it as unpaid or it is not stamped sufficiently, it is Court’s responsibility to judge whether the stamp duty has been paid or not.
+However, if it is found that the Respondent’s claim of it being insufficiently stamped is not based on concrete foundation, it may refer the parties to arbitration and permit the arbitrator to make use of his powers u/s 33 of the Stamp Act, if required.
+The Constitution Bench ordered that the SMS Tea Estates and Garware Wall Ropes represent the right position of law as they related to the effect of an unstamped contract which contains an arbitration agreement.
+Further, it was added that during a Section 11 application, if the Court observes an insufficiently stamped instrument with an arbitration clause, it shall confine the document and consider the application as per law after stamp duty is duly paid.

 Conclusion

-The Constitution Bench’s judgement to deem arbitration clauses in unstamped contracts to be ‘invalid’ finally answered a long-standing vexed question.
-With more clarity about the legal provisions related to insufficiently stamped contracts, individuals shall be expected to pay more attention while submitting any instrument that requires it to be duly stamped.
+The judgement of Constitution Bench to consider arbitration clauses in unstamped contracts to be ‘invalid’ finally provided a thorough answer to a controversial question since time immemorial.
+By attaining more knowledge about the legal provisions related to insufficiently stamped contracts, people are expected to pay more consideration while submitting any instrument that requires it to be duly stamped.